 Steal the Egg

-The object is to pick up the egg and get back to your line without being tagged by the other team's player.
-Tip: A player can be tagged only after picking up the egg, so strategy is important.
+- The object is for one team member to pick up the egg (but not kick it) and get it back to their line without being tagged by the other team's player.
+Tip: A player can only be tagged after picking up the egg, so the strategy is important.
 Is it best to go for the egg, or wait for the other person to pick it up?

 Hot Boiled Egg

 This Easter egg game is a variation of hot potato and musical chairs.
 Fill a plastic egg with something, such as a rock or sand, to give it a little weight.
 Tape the egg closed so it is securely closed.